markomil/vilin-numerical-optimization/README.md

 ### Methods
-* Methods are divided in five groups based on their nature and characteristics.
+* Methods are divided in six groups based on their nature and characteristics.
 Currently implemented methods:
     * Conjugate Gradient
 		* CG_Descent
         * Dai-Yuan